Ahmedsaed/CarAI-Unity/README.md

 >
 > 3- Car Front: Create a new empty GameObject as a child of the vehicle then place this object at the front of the vehicle and assign this Gameobject to `Car Front` Field
 >
-> **Note**: the following tables are very important.
-So, read them carefully and I will explain every point in details
 >
 > #### 4- General Parameters:
 >